prajitdatta/whatthefork/README.md

 ## 📜 License

 **MIT** — Take it, fork it, remix it, deploy it on a potato.
-Just don't blame us if you overcook the salmon.
-The recipe clearly said medium heat.
-You chose high.
+Just don't blame us if you overcook the palak paneer.
+The recipe clearly said gentle simmer.
+You chose high heat.
 You chose chaos.
 That's on you.

 ---